Find a pharmacy near you

 Schedule online or by phone

 - Eligible residents can either schedule a vaccination at one of the Health District’s vaccination events on the VASE+ website or by calling our call center at (804) 205-3501, Monday through Friday, 8 am-5 pm.
+For booster shots, please be sure to check the eligibility requirements before making an appointment.

 We Can Help!